Access management methods in Object Storage: Overview

 Identity and Access Management

-Identity and Access Management is a main method for managing access in Yandex Cloud using roles.
-It enables the basic access control policy.
-For more details, see Roles existing in the service.
+Identity and Access Management: Basic method for managing access in Yandex Cloud using role assignment.
+Enables the basic access control policy.
+For more details, see Which roles exist in the service.

 - Yandex account